 Find financial help for paying bills or housing costs along with assistance from the government, charities, or churches.
-There are many resources for struggling or low income families, whether it is money for paying rent or mortgage to free back to school supplies from charities in Harrisonburg and Rockingham County.
+There are many resources for struggling or low income families, whether it is money for paying rent or mortgage to free back to school supplies from charities.
+Get financial help near you in Harrisonburg and Rockingham County VA.

 The goal is to provide emergency financial help along with employment, credit or debt reduction services, and free budgeting workshops.
 Qualified applicants may also get grants for paying energy bills, legal aid to stop evictions, clothes, Christmas presents, as well as free groceries as well as food from pantries among other support.

 Rent and mortgage assistance

 The Salvation Army in Harrisonburg and Staunton Virginia provides mortgage and rent help to those in need.
 They often get funds from the United Way as well as government grants that go into their Emergency Food and Shelter funds.
 This often annual infusion of cash will assist families and individuals with paying rent and also making mortgage payments.
 The main goal of these funds is to prevent eviction from stable housing.
 Eligible recipients need to prove that they are in arrears on their rent or housing payments in order to get a loan or grant.
 Last year they helped dozens of families keep their homes.
 Call (540) 433-8770.